 Scale means you cannot touch 100% of the transaction 100% of the time, like you were accustomed to as an individual agent.
 Accept this as fact or burnout quickly.

 Properly implemented scale means that clients will have a great experience without ever meeting you at all!

 You cannot scale without a shift in how you approach your business.
 You have to let go and trust that others are better at it than you are.

 You have to have a rapid response function available to handle problems that you didn’t know were brewing.

 You have to accept the problems that come with scale.

-You have to learn to teach and empower, not just to do it yourself and hope that they get it right.
+You have to learn to teach and empower, not just to do it yourself or hope that your team somehow magically gets it right.

 The Skills of Scale